hingejs/cli/README.md

 ### Why use this

-**Very lightweight.**  The build process has dependencies but the core SPA JS is just a couple of helper services(with zero dependencies) and some baseline elements(with zero dependencies) and you have a native low overhead application with with the latest and greatest JS has to offer.
+**Very lightweight.**  The build process has dependencies but the core SPA JS bundled `dist` files are just a couple of helper services(with zero dependencies) and some baseline elements(with zero dependencies).
+What you end up with is a purely native, low overhead application with the latest and greatest JS has to offer.

+To maintain the application the developer just needs to know JavaScript.
+There is no extra process, custom or made-up design, just ES6+ JavaScript.

-#### Wiki
+### Wiki

 For more information, tips and guides visit:

 - https://github.com/hingejs/generator/wiki

-#### Related packages
+### Related packages

 - https://www.npmjs.com/package/@hingejs/services
 - https://www.npmjs.com/package/@hingejs/webcomponents